Tap the text to show or hide reading controls.

 Just as I remembered.

-Two black specks embedded within it stared back at him.
+A pale, whitish mist hung there, two black specks embedded in it staring back at him.

 — You look at me as though you can actually see me.